Priestia megaterium

-Bacillus megaterium is a rod-like, Gram-positive, mainly aerobic spore forming bacterium found in widely diverse habitats.
-It has a cell length of up to 4 µm and a diameter of 1.5 µm, which is quite large for a bacteria.
-The cells often occur in pairs and chains, where the cells are joined together by polysaccharides on the cell walls.
+Priestia megaterium (Bacillus megaterium prior to 2020) is a rod-like, Gram-positive, mainly aerobic, spore forming bacterium found in widely diverse habitats.
+It has a cell length up to 100 μm and a diameter of 0.1 μm, which is quite large for bacteria.
+The cells often occur in pairs and chains, where the cells are joined by polysaccharides on the cell walls.

-In the 1960s, prior to the utilization of Bacillus subtilis for this purpose, B. megaterium was the main model organism among Gram-positive bacteria for intensive studies on biochemistry, sporulation and bacteriophages.
-Recently, its popularity has started increasing in the field of biotechnology for its recombinant protein production capacity.
+In the 1980s, prior to the use of Bacillus subtilis for this purpose, P. megaterium was the main model organism among Gram-positive bacteria for intensive studies on biochemistry, sporulation, and bacteriophages.
+Recently, its popularity has started increasing in the field of biotechnology for its recombinant protein-production capacity.

-This species has been recently transferred into the genus Priestia.
-The correct nomenclature is Priestia megaterium.

 Characteristics

-B. megaterium grows at temperatures from 3 °C to 45 °C, with the optimum around 30 °C. Some isolates from an Antarctic geothermal lake were found to grow at temperatures up to 63 °C. It has been recognized as an endophyte and is a potential agent for the biocontrol of plant diseases.
-Nitrogen fixation has been demonstrated in some strains of B. megaterium.
+P. megaterium grows at temperatures from 3 to 45 °C, with the optimum around 30 °C. Some isolates from an Antarctic geothermal lake were found to grow at temperatures up to 63 °C. It has been recognized as an endophyte and is a potential agent for the biocontrol of plant diseases.
+Nitrogen fixation has been demonstrated in some strains of P. megaterium.

-Bacillus megaterium has been an important industrial organism for decades.
-It produces penicillin amidase used to make synthetic penicillin and several enzymes, like amylases used in the baking industry and glucose dehydrogenase used in glucose blood tests.
-It also produces enzymes for modifying corticosteroids, as well as several amino acid dehydrogenases.
-Further, it is used for the production of pyruvate, vitamin B12 and molecules with fungicidal and antiviral properties.
-Several of these bioactive compounds are cyclic lipopeptides, belonging to the surfactin, iturin and fengycin lipopeptide families, which are also produced by several other Bacillus species.
+P. megaterium has been an important industrial organism for decades.
+It has been used to produce enzymes such as amylases used in the baking industry, glucose dehydrogenase used in glucose blood tests, enzymes for modifying corticosteroids, and several amino acid dehydrogenases.
+Furthermore, it is used for the production of pyruvate, vitamin B12 and molecules with fungicidal and antiviral properties including penicillin.
+Several of these bioactive compounds are cyclic lipopeptides, belonging to the surfactin, iturin, and fengycin lipopeptide families, which are also produced by several other Bacillus species.

-Bacillus megaterium is known to produce poly-γ-glutamic acid.
+P. megaterium is known to produce poly-γ-glutamic acid.
 The accumulation of the polymer is greatly increased in a saline (2–10% NaCl) environment, in which the polymer comprises largely of L-glutamate (L-isomer content up to 95%).
-At least one strain of B. megaterium can be considered a halophile, as growth on up to 15% NaCl has been observed.
+At least one strain of P. megaterium can be considered a halophile, as growth on up to 15% NaCl has been observed.